The southernmost part of Eurasia. Mainland Eurasia brief description for children

 Synonyms:

 Eurasia is the largest continent on Earth, with an area of 53.893 million km², which is 36% of the land area.
-The population is more than 4.947 billion (2010), which is about 3/4 of the population of the entire planet.
+Population - more than 4.947 billion (2010), which is about 3/4 of the population of the entire planet.

 Origin of the name of the continent

-The continent is located in the Northern Hemisphere between approximately 9° W. and 169° W. while some of the Eurasian islands are located in the Southern Hemisphere.
-Most of continental Eurasia lies in the Eastern Hemisphere, although the extreme western and eastern ends of the mainland are in the Western Hemisphere.
+The continent is located in the Northern Hemisphere between approximately 9° W. Longitude and 169°W etc., while some of the islands of Eurasia are located in the Southern Hemisphere.
+Most of continental Eurasia lies in the Eastern Hemisphere, although the extreme western and eastern ends of the continent are in the Western Hemisphere.

 Contains two parts of the world: Europe and Asia.
-The border line between Europe and Asia is most often drawn along the eastern slopes of the Ural Mountains, the Ural River, the Emba River, the northwestern coast of the Caspian Sea, the Kuma River, the Kuma-Manych Depression, the Manych River, the eastern coast of the Black Sea, the southern coast of the Black Sea, the Strait Bosphorus, the Sea of Marmara, the Dardanelles, the Aegean and Mediterranean Seas, the Strait of Gibraltar.
+The border line between Europe and Asia is most often drawn along the eastern slopes of the Ural Mountains, the Ural River, the Emba River, the northwestern coast of the Caspian Sea, the Kuma River, the Kuma-Manych depression, the Manych River, the eastern coast of the Black Sea, the southern coast of the Black Sea, the strait Bosphorus, Sea of Marmara, Dardanelles, Aegean and Mediterranean Seas, Strait of Gibraltar.
 This division has developed historically.
-Naturally, there is no sharp boundary between Europe and Asia.
+Naturally, there is no sharp border between Europe and Asia.
 The continent is united by the continuity of land, the current tectonic consolidation and the unity of numerous climatic processes.

 Extreme points of Eurasia